Deputy AG: 'Americans should be skeptical about anonymous allegations'

 The interest in Kushner's activities by the special counsel's office is no more extensive than the FBI's interest in his multiple roles on both the Trump campaign and transition team, which CNN reported last month.

 A Justice Department official -- who declined to speak on the record -- told CNN that the White House didn't order Rosenstein's statement.
+The same official said Rosenstein was upset about disparaging stories that may deter people from working in government.

+The official added that Rosenstein was troubled by attacks on Mueller that he saw as unfair.

 In response to the statement, former US Attorney Preet Bharara, whom Trump fired in March, tweeted early Friday morning that "Americans should also exercise caution before accepting as true lies about firing of FBI director & defamation of a war hero special counsel," references to criticisms Trump has levied against Mueller and James Comey.